PrecipiceLabs/Ostetso_SharePictures/README.md

 **SharePictures** is a project used to demonstrate how to integrate the Ostetso framework into a photo sharing app.
 It also happens to be a *FULL FEATURED PHOTO SHARING APP* similar to Instagram.
 If you are just learning how to write iOS apps and would like to start with a simple example, check out SharePictures.
 SharePictures uses the [GPUImage SDK](https://github.com/BradLarson/GPUImage) to apply simple image filters to photos and, via Ostetso, share them with other users and friends.

-[Ostetso](https://www.ostetso.com) is a *social network SDK* that allows you to easily integrate a full-featured photo sharing social network along with backend services into your iOS apps.
+[Ostetso](https://www.ostetso.com) is a *social network SDK* (or a social network as a service or SNaaS) that allows you to easily integrate a full-featured photo sharing social network along with backend services into your iOS apps.
 With a few lines of code, simply drop the framework into your app project and you instantaly have a built in social network specifically catering to your users. *For free!* See [Ostetso.com](https://www.ostetso.com) for details.

 Instructions for building
 --------------